LMG Index: A Robust and Efficient Learned Index Framework for Multi-Dimensional Performance Balance: LMIndex Overview

+Functionally, this formal allocation aligns dense many-to-one subsets symmetrically to minimize localized maximum errors, while maintaining the same behavior as model-based insertion for other keys.

-LMG uses the gapped array as the preferred update absorber, enabling localized updates.
-An insertion first identifies the target slot and then moves the nearest gap to that slot to place the key.
-To bound latency, the gap’s movement is limited by a constant multiple $\varepsilon$ (e.g., $8\varepsilon$).
-To prevent the cascading retraining described in Section \ref{sec:update}, LMG merges any tail residual shorter than $2\varepsilon$ into the preceding segment.
-In practice, this approach prevents the cascading retraining while maintaining a compact segmentation under sustained updates.
+For updates, LMG employs a gapped array as its in-place buffering mechanism.
+While this in-place design introduces additional space overhead compared to out-of-place alternatives, it removes the overhead associated with cross-structure data access and on-the-fly merging during queries.
+During an insertion, the framework identifies the target slot and shifts the nearest available gap to accommodate the new key.
+To bound insertion latency, gap movement is restricted to a constant multiple of $\varepsilon$ (e.g., $8\varepsilon$).
+Furthermore, to prevent the cascading retraining issue discussed in Section \ref{sec:update}, LMG merges any residual tail segment shorter than $2\varepsilon$ into the preceding segment.
+Although this method slightly relaxes the $\varepsilon$-constraint, it effectively avoids cascading retraining overhead and segment fragmentation.

 To guarantee semantic correctness of search despite potential update, LMG adopts a binary–then–exponential hybrid search strategy.
 It first performs a binary search bounded by the segment's error threshold, and falling back to exponential search if the target position is not located.
 As show in Section \ref{sec:choose-correction}, this design prioritizes binary search because it's more effective on complex data distributions.